-Dr. Steven Rueda is one of the most sought after doctors for trigger finger in Palm Beach.
+Dr. Steven Rueda is one of the most sought after doctors for trigger finger in West Palm Beach, Wellington, and Jupiter.
 The condition is called “trigger”, because it causes the fingers to get locked in the bent position that is required to trigger of a weapon.
 It can occur in any finger of the hand including the thumb.
 It is usually caused by inflammation of the lining that covers the tendons that help bend the fingers.

 Trigger Finger Symptoms and Diagnosis

 The symptoms arising from trigger finger are related to inability of the tendon to glide easily through the pulley system.
 Some of the most common symptoms include:

 - Locking and catching after bending the finger

 - Pain at the base of the finger

 - Inability to make a full fist or fully open the hand

 In some cases patients present with all of the symptoms, and in some cases only with some of them.
 In some cases patient’s present only with pain at the base of the finger when its early in the process.